Wiki Wiki Shuttle

 The Wiki Wiki Shuttle (lit.
 'Very Fast Shuttle') is a free shuttle bus service at Daniel K. Inouye International Airport in Honolulu, Hawaii.
-Shuttles run between 6:00 am and 10:00 pm local time, carrying people and baggage between the various terminals.
+Shuttles run between 6:00 a.m. and 10:00 p.m. local time, carrying people and baggage between the various terminals and gates.

 In the Hawaiian language, the word "wiki" means quick.
-In 1994, the shuttle's name inspired American computer programmer Ward Cunningham to build the first ever user-editable website "WikiWikiWeb".
-Although WikiWikiWeb is itself no longer user-editable, the term wiki for a user-editable website thus derives from the shuttle's name.
+In 1994, the shuttle's name inspired American computer programmer Ward Cunningham to build the first ever user-editable website, WikiWikiWeb.
+Although WikiWikiWeb is itself no longer user-editable, the word wiki for a user-editable website thus derives from the shuttle's name.